 Always Change It Up

-Your skillset is always growing, make sure your portfolio keeps up.
+Your skillset is always growing, so make sure your portfolio keeps up.
 Have a great project that you just finished?
 Be sure to update your graphic design portfolio.
 Learned something new?
 Be sure to add it to your skill set and mention it.

 I know it can be hard to keep up and update…I am certainly in need of a little updating myself.
 However, if you keep up on it, it will be a lot easier to stay relaxed if you have a meeting or interview that comes up last minute.
 Instead of frantically updating your online portfolio all at once, there will be a lot less stress beforehand.